-To define material movement systems, the user simply creates geometric entities such as paths and stations, then inputs the operating parameters such as velocity and acceleration.
-AutoMod automatically creates the corresponding model logic.
+To define material movement systems, the user simply creates geometric entities, such as paths and stations, then inputs the operating parameters, such as velocity and acceleration.
+AutoMod automatically creates the corresponding logic for the movement systems.
 3-D animation is created automatically as well, providing a realistic picture of how a facility will operate.
 Model animation can be viewed from any angle or perspective, providing visualization capabilities unmatched in other simulation systems (see figure 1).